 St Anthony Head

 Here you will find the former St Anthony Battery, built in 1895–97 to defend the mouth of the River Fal.
 It was used during both World Wars before being decommissioned in 1956.
-Most of the buildings remain and can be walked around, the path below the walls leading to a bird hide overlooking a hidden cove.
+Most of the buildings remain and can be walked around, the path below the walls lead to a bird hide overlooking a hidden cove.

 The lighthouse featured in the 1980s TV show Fraggle Rock.